IBM/secrets-manager-python-sdk/README.md

 ### Basic usage

 - Use the `set_service_url` method to set the endpoint URL that is specific to your Secrets Manager service instance.
-To find your endpoint URL, you can copy it from the **Endpoints** page in the Secrets Manager UI.
+To find your endpoint URL; you can copy it from the **Endpoints** page in the Secrets Manager UI.

 #### Examples